sveltia/sveltia-cms/README.md

   - An optional List field with no subfield or value is saved as an empty array, rather than nothing[^44].
   - You can enter spaces in a simple text-based List field[^50].
   - You can preview variable types without having to register a preview template[^42].
+- Markdown
+  - The rich text editor is built with [Lexical](https://github.com/facebook/lexical) instead of [Slate](https://github.com/ianstormtaylor/slate), which solves several problems found in Netlify/Decap CMS, including fatal application crashes[^53].
+  - You can set the default editor mode by changing the order of the `modes` option[^58].
+If you want to use the plain text editor by default, add `modes: [raw, rich_text]` to the field configuration.
 - Object
   - Supports [variable types](https://decapcms.org/docs/variable-type-widgets/) just like the List widget.
 This allows you to have dependent fields in a collection[^30].
   - An optional Object field can be manually added or removed.
 If unadded or removed, the required subfields won’t trigger validation errors[^16].